yarisvt/tyk-docs/tyk-docs/content/security/dashboard/dashboard-admin-api.md

 weight: 5
 ---

-## What is the DAshboard Admin API ?
+## What is the Dashboard Admin API ?

 The Dashboard Admin API provides functions for: